Sylius/Sylius/docs/bundles/SyliusFixturesBundle/custom_fixture.rst

 Configurable fixture
 --------------------

-Loading all countries may be useful, but what if you want to load some defined countries in one suite and all countries in the other?
-You don't need to create multiple fixtures, one configurable will do the job!
+Loading all countries may be useful, but what if you want to load only some defined countries in one suite and all the countries in the another one?
+You don't need to create multiple fixtures, a one configurable fixture will do the job!

 .. code-block:: php

+    // ...

     final class CountryFixture extends AbstractFixture implements FixtureInterface {